mehdidc/code_hyperopt/README.md

 How does it work
 ================

-codeopt takes a python file and uses jinja <jinja.pocoo.org>, a well known template library, to detect automatically parameters from the code that need to be optimized.
-Each time codeopt is launched on a python file, those parameters are replaced by sample values and the python file is ran and the results are gathered.
+codeopt takes a python file and uses jinja ([http://jinja.pocoo.org](http://jinja.pocoo.org)), a well known python template library, to detect automatically parameters from the code that need to be optimized.
+Each time codeopt is launched on a python file, those parameters are replaced by some sampled values, then the python file is run and finally the results are gathered.

 Here is an example of a typical python code that optimizes a machine learning model which is usable by codeopt: